mtsai101/fitbit-server/README.md

 npm start
 ```

-## Collection Procedure
+## Collection Walkthrough
 1. First, please make sure the API server, smartphone, smartwatch under the same subnet.
 2. The API server (at http://172.20.10.6:3000) starts to wait for the recording began.
-3. Once receiving the http posts, the data of sensors would be push to the array *storedData*
+3. Once receiving the http posts, the data of sensors would be pushed to the array *storedData*.
-4. The recording stops once the toggle button on smartphone switch to off
+4. The recording stops once the toggle button on smartphone is switched to off.
+T
-5. No need to touch anything, the recording results would be save to <current time stamp>.json
+5. he recording results would be saved to <current time stamp>.json